Skip to main content

 Frequently Asked Questions

-Carnival is a action game.
+Carnival is a action game with horror, mystery and historical themes.

 Carnival is available on PC and Windows.